1978 Finnish Air Force DC-3 crash

 The Finnish Air Force DC-3 disaster occurred when a plane of this class crashed into Lake Juurusvesi in Rissala on 3 October 1978, killing all fifteen people on board.
 It was caused by a cracked exhaust valve, resulting from metal fatigue in an engine cylinder.
 Most of the victims were politicians and prominent businessmen attending a National Defence Course meeting organized by the Finnish Defence Forces.

-The accident has been the third worst aviation accident in Finland, and the worst happened to a Finnish Air Force aircraft.
+The accident has been the third worst aviation accident in Finland, and the worst involving a Finnish Air Force aircraft.

 Incident

 After the airplane departed Kuopio Airport at 21:31 local time, one of its engines lost power.
 The pilot attempted to return to the airport, but during the turn, the aircraft lost altitude and impacted Lake Juurusvesi.
 This happened only seconds after the pilot, Kari Halmetoja, had informed the flight control about the problem.
 The weather was very windy at the time.